Arithmetic diagonal cycles on unitary Shimura varieties: Group-theoretic setup

-for any place $v$ of $F_0$.
-In the case when $v$ is a non-archimedean place not split in $F$, this is explained in \cite[\S 2]{RSZ1}.
-The definition extends to the archimedean places.
+for any place $v$ of $F_0$ (cf.\ \cite[\S 2]{RSZ1} for the case when $v$ is a non-archimedean place not split in $F$; the case of archimedean places is completely analogous).
 If $v$ is split in $F$, we define matching as in \cite[\S2]{Z14}.
 Briefly speaking, we identify $H(F_{0,v})$ with $\GL_{n-1}(F_{0,v})$ and $G(F_{0,v})$ with $\GL_{n}(F_{0,v})$.
-This gives a natural way of matching regular semisimple elements.
-Using the above lemma, we obtain an injection for every prime number $p$,
+This gives a natural way of matching regular semisimple elements, a \emph{homogeneous version} of the \emph{matching relation} of \cite{Z12}.